 A petition for policy exception or for discretionary funding must be signed, dated, and submitted by the petitioner via email to the Office of Student Affairs.
 A petition submitted by another party will not be accepted except in cases where the petitioner is incapacitated.
-In such a case, a petitioner's FERPA Release Designee must consult with the Assistant Vice President for Student Affairs on whether they may submit the petition.
+In such a case, a petitioner's FERPA Release Designee must consult with the Vice Provost of Student Life and Dean of Students on whether they may submit the petition.
 A petition must be submitted no later than the Add/Drop deadline two terms/one semester after the one in which the extenuating circumstance occurred.
 The Add/Drop deadline is posted on the Academic Calendar.